-Emotions, thoughts and behaviors all influence each other.
-This forms the basis for cognitive behavioral therapy (CBT).
+Cognitive Behavioral Therapy (CBT) was pioneered by American psychiatrist, Aaron T. Beck, Professor Emeritus at the University of Pennsylvania.
+Emotions, thoughts and behaviors all influence each other and form the basis for CBT.
 We build rules to live by to defend against certain negative core beliefs that are painful to experience.
 Out of these rules come automatic or habitual thoughts that can become so rigid that they lead to distorted perspectives.
 We engage in all-or-nothing thinking and “fortune-telling” the future.
 We filter out the good in life and obsess on the negatives.
 Our emotions fall out of balance and our behaviors spin out of control.